The Short History of the Long Road

 The Short History of the Long Road is a 2019 American drama film, written and directed by Ani Simon-Kennedy.
 It stars Sabrina Carpenter, Steven Ogg, Danny Trejo, Maggie Siff and Rusty Schwimmer.

 It had its world premiere at the Tribeca Film Festival on April 27, 2019.
 It was released on June 12, 2020, by FilmRise.

 Plot

-For teenage Nola (Carpenter), home is the open road.
-Her self-reliant father (Ogg) is her anchor in a life of transience.
-The pair crisscross the United States in a lovingly refurbished RV, relishing their independence and making ends meet by doing odd jobs.
+Teenage Nola (Carpenter), has spent much of her life on the open road with her self-reliant father (Ogg).
+The pair crisscross the United States in a refurbished RV, making ends meet by doing odd jobs.
 A shocking rupture, though, casts Nola out on her own.
-She makes her way to Albuquerque, New Mexico, in search of a mother she never knew.
-When her motorhome unexpectedly breaks down, she forges a bond with an auto body shop owner (Trejo), and senses the possibility of mooring her ship in this storm.
+She makes her way to Albuquerque, New Mexico, in search of her mother, who she never knew.
+When her motorhome unexpectedly breaks down, Nola forges a bond with an auto body shop owner (Trejo).